mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 prestigious University of Aadkhien, which specializes in astronomy, physics, cosmology, planetology and sophontology.
-The capital city of Reference is called Encyclopaediopolis, the city centre including a grid of towers, each of which representing an Imperial sector and organised in the same order that they are found in Charted Space.
-Each tower is one kilometre long, 100 metres wide and a variable number of storeys tall,
+The capital city of Reference is called Encyclopaediopolis, the city center including a grid of towers, each of which representing an Imperial sector and organised in the same order that they are found in Charted Space.
+Each tower is one kilometer long, 100 meters wide and a variable number of storeys tall,

 depending on how much space is required to store the data, artefacts, heirlooms and samples for the sector it represents.
-Most towers are up to one and a half kilometres high.
+Most towers are up to one and a half kilometers high.
 In some cases, the data and collected samples for several worlds can be contained on a single storey.
 In others, multiple storeys are required for a single world, such as Capital, Vland or Terra.
 Not